 The 6th EFM is entitled Musical Homelands: New Territories.
-The current mass movement of people in Europe and the many different cultures meeting and mixing with each other has led us to dedicate this year’s edition to topics revolving around musical and cultural identities, the homelands, and their confrontation with new surroundings, the new territories.
+The current mass movement of people in Europe and the many different cultures meeting and mixing with each other led us to dedicate this edition to topics revolving around musical and cultural identities, the homelands, and their confrontation with new surroundings, the new territories.
 This encompasses a wide range of perspectives, from learning about musical projects working with people in diaspora, to exploring the interplay of music and movement, to discussing implications for policy-makers.
-Moreover, to really make this 6th EFM a buzzing forum, we will host dedicated sessions for managers of European projects, networks and others working at the crossroads of Europe and music to discuss joint issues, concepts or strategies.
+Moreover, to really make the 6th EFM a buzzing forum, we hosted dedicated sessions for managers of European projects, networks and others working at the crossroads of Europe and music to discuss joint issues, concepts or strategies.

 Thanks to EMC’s partnership in the EU co-funded Rostrum+ project, the EFM featured selected activities of the 63rd International Rostrum of Composers, an international forum bringing together representatives of some 30 national public radios for the purpose of exchanging and broadcasting contemporary art music.
 This interaction with the EFM also provided an unique opportunity to discover the contemporary music scene from an insider perspective.